-Amid Outcry, NBC Says it Will Not Air Golden Globes in 2022
+Amid Outcry, NBC Says It Will Not Air Golden Globes in 2022

 NEW YORK - Amid growing pressure on the Hollywood Foreign Press Association from studios, stars and large swaths of the film industry, NBC said Monday that will not air the Golden Globes in 2022, putting in doubt the viability of one of Hollywood's oldest and most-watched award shows.

+Criticism of the HFPA, which puts on the Globes and has been denounced for a lack of diversity and for ethical impropriates, reached such a pitch Monday that Tom Cruise returned his three Globes to the press association's headquarters, according to a person who was granted anonymity because they weren't authorized to speak publicly about the decision.

-In a statement, the network said it believes the press association — which is facing possible boycotts from Netflix, Warner Bros. and many Hollywood actors — is committed to reform.
+In a statement, NBC said it believes the Hollywood Foreign Press Association — which is facing possible boycotts over the inclusiveness of its membership from Netflix, Warner Bros. and many Hollywood actors — is committed to reform.
+But change can't come quickly enough for next year's Globes.

 "However, change of this magnitude takes time and work, and we feel strongly that the HFPA needs time to do it right," the network said.
 "As such, NBC will not air the 2022 Golden Globes.
 Assuming the organization executes on its plan, we are hopeful we will be in a position to air the show in January 2023."

-The press association has pledged to thoroughly reform itself, and last week approved a plan to, among other things, diversity its membership.
+The press association has pledged to thoroughly reform, and last week approved a plan to, among other things, diversity its membership.
 But that hasn't stopped several studios from threatening to pull out of the Globes.

-Last week, Netflix and Amazon Studios both said they would cut ties with the HFPA if it didn't swiftly enact more drastic reforms.
+Last week, Netflix and Amazon Studios both said they would cut ties with the HFPA if it didn't swiftly enact more drastic changes.

 "We don't believe these proposed new policies — particularly around the size and speed of membership growth — will tackle the HFPA's systemic diversity and inclusion challenges, or the lack of clear standards for how your members should operate," Netflix co-chief executive Ted Sarandos wrote in a letter to the group.